-The coronavirus (COVID-19) outbreak has caused extensive disruptions to businesses and economic activities in Asia and European countries and elsewhere.
-The uncertainties over the emergence and spread of COVID-19 have caused market volatility on a global scale.
-The quantum of the impact is difficult to determine, however the Directors are monitoring the situation and considering the effect it may have on the valuation of the Group's investment properties in the future.
+The Russia-Ukraine conflict has caused extensive disruptions to businesses and economic activities.
+The uncertainties over the energy price and food shortage have caused market volatility, inflationary pressure on spending and rising interest rates on a global scale.
+The quantum of the effect is difficult to determine, however the Directors are monitoring the situation and considering the effect it may have on the valuation of the Fund's investment property in the future.